Holes (film): Critical response

 Kenneth Turan of The Los Angeles Times gave it three and a half stars out of five, praising its ability to entertain both young and older audiences without condescension.
 He highlights the film's skillful balance of comedy and menace, crediting Louis Sachar's screenplay for preserving the novel's rich themes and intricate storytelling, although some changes from the book—like expanding Stanley's family for comic relief—feel unnecessary.
 The film's casting, particularly its naturalistic young actors, adds authenticity, while the adult performances, especially Jon Voight's, bring a touch of exaggerated humor.

-Joanna Connors, in her review for The Plain Dealer, gives Holes an A, praising it as a rare film that treats its young audience with intelligence and respect.
-She commends director Andrew Davis for staying true to Louis Sachar’s novel, allowing its blend of humor, folklore, and realism to shine without condescension.
-The film’s technical polish and strong performances, particularly from Shia LaBeouf, Khleo Thomas, and Jon Voight help elevate it above most adult-oriented films.
-Connors highlights the dedication of the cast and crew, noting that their effort in the harsh Death Valley conditions contributed to something truly special.
+Joanna Connors, in her review for The Plain Dealer, gave Holes an A, praising it as a rare film that treats its young audience with intelligence and respect.
+She commended director Andrew Davis for staying true to Louis Sachar’s novel, allowing its blend of humor, folklore, and realism to shine without condescension.
+The film's technical polish and strong performances, particularly from Shia LaBeouf, Khleo Thomas, and Jon Voight helped elevate it above most adult-oriented films.
+Connors highlighted the dedication of the cast and crew, noting that their effort in the harsh Death Valley conditions contributed to something truly special.

-Jim Lane's review in Sacramento News & Review awards Holes four out of five stars, acknowledging it as an ambitious adaptation of Louis Sachar's novel, juggling multiple storylines with a complexity that occasionally challenges director Andrew Davis.
-While the film's transitions between narratives aren't always seamless, its infectious energy keeps it engaging.
-Lane highlights the diverse acting styles, from Patricia Arquette's subtle performance to Jon Voight's exaggerated villainy, ultimately crediting Sachar, Davis, and the cast for making the film's mix of tones and storytelling elements come together successfully.
+Jim Lane's review in Sacramento News & Review awarded Holes four out of five stars, acknowledging it as an ambitious adaptation of Louis Sachar's novel, juggling multiple storylines with a complexity that occasionally challenges director Andrew Davis.
+Although Lane was critical of the film's transitions, he felt they were "engaging".
+Lane would later go on to praise Sachar, Davis, and the cast for making the film's mix of tones and storytelling elements come together successfully.